Know what your income, healthcare, and benefits look like after you take off the uniform.

 Active Duty

-BAH and BAS (tax-free)
+BAH and BAS (excluded from federal taxable income)

 After Separation